Jesus – John 1:1

 - the words He spoke (John 7:46; 14:10; Matthew 7:29)

 - the miracles He wrought (John 5:20; 14:11)

 - the prophecies He fulfilled (Luke 24:26, 27, 44; John 5:39)

 The word Logos refers to theme of the book of John (ch.
 14:8–10).
-In the introduction (vs. 1–18), John declares that his goal in writing the Gospel was to present the man Jesus as God incarnate (1 John 1:1).
+In the introduction (verses 1–18), John declares that his goal in writing the Gospel was to present the man Christ as God incarnate (1 John 1:1).
 And he concludes that his goal was to lead people to “believe that Jesus is the Christ, the Son of God,” and that believing they “might have life through his name” (John 20:30, 31).

 In His service,